SadPlum/pathfindingAlgo-main/README.md

 ## How it was built.
 I wanted to challenge myself and learn about how lower-level concepts such as pointers, arrays and memory works.
 I decided I wanted to build a pathfinding algorithm.
 I established that I wanted to program to know where the starting point was, but was unaware of the end.
 The grid is a 10x10 array, using numbers to dictate whats the end, wall, etc.

+Each of the files shows the evolution of how it started, to where it is.
+Search3 is the working version.

 ```
 0 = searchable area
 1 = start